Vultee A-31 Vengeance: Evaluation

-In combat, the type was considered rugged, reliable, stable, and generally well-behaved.
+The type was considered rugged, reliable, stable and generally well-behaved.
 Commonwealth forces operated the type from May 1942 to July 1944.
-Burma tended to be a low priority for Allied air planners, and forces in that theater got what was left over.
-Aircraft such as the Vickers Wellington and Hawker Hurricane spent their last days in Burma.
-The Vengeance saw considerable action attacking Japanese supply, communications and troop concentrations in Burma.
-Its service in that theater has been described as "...very effective."
+Burma tended to have low importance for Allied air planners and forces in that theater got left overs.
+Aircraft such as the Wellington and Hurricane spent their last days in Burma.
+The Vengeance saw considerable action attacking Japanese supply, communications and troop concentrations.
+Its service in that theater has been described as "...very effective".

 Peter Smith, author of Jungle Dive Bombers at War, wrote that, "Their pilots had difficulty in getting them off the ground with a full load.
 At Newton Field they were using the full length of the 6000 ft runway before becoming airborne.
 Kittyhawk aircraft could carry the same bomb load and in addition carry out ground-strafing".

-In contrast, many crew spoke well of the Vengeance.
-"I certainly didn't have that experience of the Vultee.
-I can recall no incidents of pilots having difficulty in taking off with full bomb loads, and the Kittyhawk could not carry the same bomb load even after their undercarriage had been strengthened.
-I remember the Vultee as a lovely aircraft to fly, an aircraft that was hard to stall and was fully aerobatic.
-You could do anything in them, rolls, loops, stall turns, and there was enough room in the cockpit to hold a ball.
-I used to like flying them, although a lot of blokes thought that they were too cumbersome."